Content warning: This article discusses suicide and allegations of spiritual and sexual abuse.

 He went on to reassure Christland members about safety protocols regarding children, stating that no church in The Network has ever had someone “with that background” in their Kids Program, nor have they ever “had an investigation nor needed it.”

 A recording tells a different story, however.
 Alex Dieckmann, lead pastor at Rock River Church in San Marcos, a church involved in The Network, taught a session at the Network Leadership Conference in 2019.
-During this session, he revealed the apparent molestation of a minor.
+During this session, he revealed the alleged molestation of a minor.

 “There’s a woman who hadn’t confessed something her whole life,” Dieckmann said in the audio.
 “She was molested as a child, and then what happened was, because that happened, she did the same to someone else.
 And she would be around kids and serving in the Kids Program.
 She could not hold a child without thinking back.
 I prayed for her and just prayed [for] healing.”